Trips

 Each trip moves through a clear workflow:

-Change the status from the dropdown in the top header of the editor.
+Change the status from the Status card in the right-rail inspector.

 Saving and Sharing

-- Click Preview to see exactly what your client sees when they open the proposal.
+Previewto see exactly what your client sees when they open the proposal. - Click

 The client can view the full proposal without needing a TravelBuilder Pro account.